Shob3r/MissionMonkeyCapstoneLogs/Logs/Mission Monkey Update 0.4 Log 2.md

 This menu shows whenever the player wants to start a new game.
 A menu containing all the playable chapters will show and the player can select one of them as the starting point.
 Once I get to developing more chapters of this game (after capstone), I will make sure that the player can only select later chapters in the game if they have already played through the game once.

-This UI is waiting on a slight overhaul after some basic level works have been completed on Chapter 1, so it's mostly the exact same thing all the way down
+This UI is incomplete at the time of writing because i'm just lazy.
+It will be done before the capstone deadline nears

 ## Save/Load Game Menus